Most of us dream of having an online business

-The answer is not apparent and for good reason Let's say you wanted to start a cooking class.
+The answer is not apparent and for a good reason Let's say you wanted to start a cooking class.
 Let's say you're no champ at making Michelin starred meals, but you're no slouch at cooking either.

 Where would you go?
 Do you randomly post leaflets into your neighbourhood boxes?
-That's one option, but there would be a lot of waste as it's unlikely that everyone in your neighbourhood is suddenly going to be interested in investing a frying pan and heading to your class.
+That's one option, but there would be a lot of waste as it's unlikely that everyone in your neighbourhood is suddenly going to be interested in investing in a frying pan and heading to your class.

 Instead, go looking for a problem that needs solving.